Dokdonia

 Dokdonia is a genus of bacteria in the family Flavobacteriaceae and phylum Bacteroidota.

 The genus Dokdonia was first described in 2005 by Yoon et al. near Liancourt Rocks in the Sea of Japan.
-Dokdonia is named after Dokdo, the Korean name for the Liancourt Rocks which lies between Japan and South Korea.
+Dokdonia is named after Dokdo, the Korean name for the Liancourt Rocks which sovereignty is disputed between Japan and South Korea.
 Yoon et al. isolated the bacterium from seawater and identified the first species as Dokdonia donghaensis.

 There are 10 classified species (D. aurantiaca, D. diaphoros, D. donghaensis, D. eikasta, D. flava, D. genika, D. lutea, D. pacifica, D. ponticola, and D. sinensis) and many unclassified strains under the Dokdonia genus based on the NCBI taxonomy database.
 The International Committee on Systematics of Prokaryotes (ICSP) currently recognizes nine groups of Dokdonia described to species level with D. ponticola considered not validly published.

 The general characteristics of Dokdonia species include gram-negative, non-motile, aerobic, catalase- and oxidase-positive, non-spore-forming rods or elongated rods.
 Species are usually considered relatively halophilic as they are cultivated optimally with 2% w/v sea salts (NaCl).

-Ecology and Significance
+Ecology and significance

 Dokdonia species have a relatively wide distribution in the water column.
 They have been isolated from surface seawater, marine sediment, and seaweed.
 Dokdonia have been found across a wide range of marine environments around Korea, China, and Japan, but have also been found in Baltic and Mediterranean waters.
 They tend to live a planktonic lifestyle, drifting in the water column, but they can occupy a wide range of ecological niches.

 Dokdonia cells are primarily heterotrophic and sustain off dissolved organic carbon in the water column.
 It has also been shown that phototrophy can be induced in some strains under laboratory conditions, implying that bacteria in the genus Dokdonia are not obligate heterotrophs but are mixotrophic.
 This shift in carbon source is induced by lower levels and quality of carbon source as well as lower light levels.
 As a planktonic mixotrophic microbe, Dokdonia cells can provide a source of organic matter and carbon for higher trophic level organisms, contribute to the ocean's primary productivity, and also play an important role in transforming elements and nutrient cycling.

 Bacteria in the genus Dokdonia has been seen to congregate in biofilms with other bacterial species, collectively improving their resistance to bacterial predation and producing antimicrobial agents.

 Among the Flavobacteriaceae, Dokdonia have a high requirement for copper in order maintain regular growth and metabolism.
 Most information known about the genus is from strains of the type species, Dokdonia donghanensis.
 As research and cultivation Dokdonia spp. continues, insights into their diversity and adaptations contribute greatly to public knowledge of marine bacteria as a whole.